Brandalism (UK & International)

 Democratic media please (Melbourne – Australia)

-WHAT: Civil disobedience/direct action — cover ads with paint/posters openly, run legal defences to charges laid.
+WHAT: Civil disobedience/direct action — cover ads with paint openly, plead not guilty and run legal defences to charges laid.

 WHY : For democracy to work, the for-profit media-advertising system needs to be abolished and replaced with a democratic media system – the for-profit media-advertising system will only be abolished when we refuse to live with it.